Wren-G/CS361-Encryption-Decryption/README.md

 # CS361-Encryption-Decryption
-A microservice using ZeroMQ to communicate with a main program and provide text encryption and decryption services.
+A microservice using text files to communicate with a main program and provide text encryption and decryption services via an RSA-like method.

 # Instructions